-Founder of Saturate, a distributed design team of highly skilled creatives working globally with international brands.
-Australian-born Andrew Maccoll has made a name for himself as a sought-after Creative Director and Photographer, having worked with some of the world's biggest brands and celebrities.
-Career highlights include working with iconic names such as Apple, IBM, Dior, and NBC.
+Australian-born Andrew Maccoll has made a name for himself as a sought-after Director, Cinematographer, Creative Director and Photographer, having worked with some of the world's biggest brands and celebrities.
+Career highlights include working with Apple, IBM, Dior, NBCU, and more recently Rolls Royce, and Lamborghini.
+He has captured photographs of Robert De Niro, Matt Damon, P!NK, Seth Rogen and many other people we know and love.

 When not in Sydney you can find him on a longboard surfing the points in Noosa.
-With a portfolio as impressive as his, it's clear that Andrew Maccoll is a force to be reckoned with in the world of creative design and photography.
-He is available for D.O.P & Campaign roles by way of his agent Helen Doick at IPM in Sydney.
-Check out Andrew's LinkedIn for further details.
+Andrew is available for D.O.P & Campaign roles by way of his agent Helen Doick in Sydney.
+Connect with him on LinkedIn or Instagram.

 “One of the great pleasures of standing before a work in the portrait gallery is being able to lock eyes with another person, for as long as you like.
 You can’t do that in everyday life; nearly all of us shy away, like the animals we are, from the aggressive or sexual potency of eye-to-eye engagement.
 That’s why teenagers wear hoods or grow their hair, so they don’t catch anyone’s eye… My observation is that for men and women alike, it’s a visceral thrill to look at photographs such as your very ‘manly’ images of Mick Molloy and Mick Fanning and return the subjects’ unflinching gaze, frankly and unselfconsciously.
 It’s not any old photographer who can get that undiluted look out of a portrait subject; it’s a gift, or a skill, that you have, if you can elicit that look from them, and I think you’ve got that.“